Mohamed Muizzu: Economic policy

 In January 2024, Muizzu announced plans to establish a development bank and review economic policies.
 Following Cabinet discussions, he decided to create the Maldives International Financial Services Authority and aims to develop a creative economy.
 Additionally, he launched a multimillion-dollar project to upgrade Velana International Airport to increase its capacity to 25 million passengers.
 This project necessitated the relocation of seaplane terminals to Funadhoo.
 Muizzu also announced the construction of two new airports to expand transportation and bolster the economy.

-Criticism

-Opposition supporters have given Muizzu the title "Kazzab", an Arabic word meaning "liar".
-He was given this title after people started to point out apparent lies being made by him and his government.
-In 2024, a critic of Muizzu was summoned to the Maldives Police Service after he expressed dissatisfaction over the raising of cigarette prices and calling Muizzu "Kazzab".
-During Muizzu's presidential visits to the islands in the Maldives, people started to call him and his ministers Kazzab on the street and demanded his resignation.
-Former vice president Mohamed Jameel Ahmed used the word "Kazzab" in a tweet against Muizzu.

-A report was leaked from the Maldives Monetary Authority which allegedly connected Muizzu to corruption citing irregularities in money transfers.
-He had also been alleged to be laundering money through a media firm which is connected to him.
-He had also allegedly threatened the CEO of Adhadhu news over a phone call over remarks made by the opposition about his son, Umair Mohamed Muizzu.

-On 18 September 2025, Muizzu signed the Maldives Media and Broadcasting Regulation Bill into law, allowing for high fines and the temporary or permanent closure of media outlets deemed to violate its provisions.

-Muizzu's presidency has been portrayed as a tyrant's rule.

-His presidency also captured criticism after alleged political influence by his government in the country's judiciary.

 Personal life

 In an interview during Muizzu's election, Muizzu and First Lady Sajidha highlighted that they met on Ibrahim Nasir International Airport in April 2003.

 Muizzu married Sajidha Mohamed on 18 May 2003; they have three children, Yasmine, Umair and Zaid.
 (Note: Yasmine b.2004, Umair b.2008 and Zaid b.2015.)

-Health

-In November 2022, Muizzu underwent laparoscopic hernia surgery and later went for a checkup back to Singapore in April/May 2024. in 2025, due to mesh-related infections and recurring hernia, Muizzu's navel was removed in Mount Elizabeth Hospital.
-When asked for more information, the President's Office didn't give an explanation and noted that it was a personal question as well as it was "stepping out of professional boundaries".